 When calculating conversions, advertising platforms have no incentive to consider any other platform’s influence.
 Why would they put a ton of work into building out technology that could ultimately make them look bad?

-Sales associates have no incentive for you to mention anyone else’s name upon your checkout — this would mean less acknowledgement and commission from their boss.
+Sales associates have no incentive for you to mention anyone else’s name upon your checkout — this would mean less acknowledgement from their boss.
 They always want to take full credit for assisting you.

 Similarly, all advertising platforms want to count as many conversions as possible and don’t want to offer credit to any other advertising platform.
 This is because they want to make their CPA (cost per acquisition) for every advertiser look good.
 More conversions mean lower CPAs, which incentivizes advertisers to keep spending money on their platforms.